 I visited Joshua Tree National Park in November.
 Temperatures were pleasant in the morning but it got a little warm by the afternoons.
 As there is very little shade in this park, you’ll feel the heat.

-While it wasn’t planned, we visited Joshua Tree National Park on the national park free entry day.
+While it wasn’t planned, we visited Joshua Tree National Park on a national park free entry day.
 Yes, this is a great way to introduce people to national parks.
 However, Joshua Tree National Park was packed!
 While we had no problems at 49 Palms Oasis, everything that we did within the main park boundaries was a struggle.

 We slowly crawled through parking lots with crossed fingers hoping that we’d find someone who was leaving so we could take their spot.
 We got lucky in most lots, but this really is not a fun way to spend your day.
 The next day, entrance fees were back in place and crowds felt non-existent.
 What a difference it made!